hmlea/kinetics/README.md

 - Allow for certain plot features to be selectively hidden or shown
 - Expand and enhance the upload spreadsheet functionality
 - Add an advanced features option that allows more customization
-- Add visual cue when the plot is clicked
+- Add a visual cue when the plot is clicked
 - Fix plot errors when uploading a bad file
-- Allow fully custom … plot parameters through a text input
+- Allow fully custom “…” plot parameters through a text input
+- Sanitize and check the files added for the rates